Events + Idea Homes

 Achieving a lower HERS rating

-Christina and Albert Cummings consulted with numerous partners for their custom home, including Trane for the HVAC system, DuPont and Owens Corning for insulation and Titebond for caulk and sealants.
+The Cummings consulted with numerous partners for their custom home, including Trane for the HVAC system, DuPont and Owens Corning for insulation, and Titebond for caulk and sealants.

-“We had to have many group conversations to make sure all the products work together to achieve our goals and lower the HERS rating,” says Cummings.
+“We had to have many group conversations to make sure all the products work together to achieve our goals and lower the HERS rating,” he says.
 “Now we’ve been able to get the estimated HERS rating down to 45.”

 The Cummings and their partners will share more details about their collaboration as progress continues on The House That Blues Built.